Skip to content

 USB and Smartphone Borescope

 Best for occasional use, lighter carry, or when you want to view on a large phone screen and share images instantly.
-Models like the F408A and H406A connect via USB-C or Lightning and work with iOS and Android.
+Models like the F408A and H406A connect via USB-C or Lightning and work with iOS and Android — a wired connection, so there is no pairing or signal to drop.

 Step 3 — 2-Way vs. 4-Way Articulation

-2-Way articulating borescopes steer up and down using a thumb wheel or lever.
-They handle 80–90% of engine and pipe inspection tasks and are more compact and affordable.
+2-Way articulating borescopes steer up and down using a thumb wheel or damping knob.
+They handle the large majority of engine and pipe inspection tasks and are more compact and affordable.
 See the 2-Way Articulating series.

-4-Way articulating borescopes add independent left/right control alongside up/down, giving you full 360° navigation around corners without repositioning.
-Essential for aviation turbine inspection, complex cavities, and NDT work.
+4-Way articulating borescopes add independent left/right control alongside up/down, giving you full 360° navigation around corners without repositioning the probe.
+Worth the cost for aviation turbine inspection, complex cavities, and NDT work.
 See the 4-Way Articulating series.

 Step 4 — Probe Diameter

-• 3.9 mm — fits most gasoline engine spark plug holes; tightest access
+• 3.9 mm — tightest access; fits small-displacement gasoline spark plug holes.
+Available on the F606B.

 • 5.5 mm — good general purpose; fits most automotive and HVAC ports

-• 6.2 mm — wider field of view, brighter image; diesel engines and larger cavities
+• 6.2 mm — the all-round standard; wider field of view and brighter image

-• 8.5 mm — maximum light and image quality; industrial pipes, large access ports
+• 8.5 mm — maximum light and image quality; diesel cylinders, industrial pipes, large access ports

 Step 5 — Cable Type

-• Flexible cable — most common, navigates bends easily, best for articulating probes
+• Flexible cable — follows bends and gravity; best for drains, ducts and general routing

 Frequently Asked Questions